 To date, electric scooter companies have attempted to place responsibility on the rider, claiming the user is at fault for not reading the complete agreement before signing.

 Depending on the nature of the incident, an electric scooter injury may be a product liability claim, slip and fall or pedestrian accident.
 If you were injured as a rider or pedestrian, the E-scooter company’s negligence may be to blame.
-To pursue a claim, contact us today.
+To pursue a claim, contact our Connecticut pedestrian accident lawyer today.